18F/18f.gsa.gov/_styleguide/subpages/breadcrumbs.md

 ---
 title: 18F UI style guide
-subpage: Breadcrumb
+subpage: Breadcrumbs
-permalink: /styleguide/breadcrumb/
+permalink: /styleguide/breadcrumbs/
 parent_permalink: /styleguide/
 ---

 The site breadcrumb can be used to establish a sense of place within the site.
 It is only included in the `default-intro` layout by default, but can be added to any layout or custom page as needed.

 {% capture styleguide_breadcrumb %}{% raw %}
 ### Specifying all attributes